keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 - E.g., The ground is wet.
 If it was raining, the ground would be wet.
 So maybe it was raining.
 - Deductively invalid, but still important (Maybe sprinklers were on, or the fire hydrant is open, etc.)
-- Perhaps the whole earth is round (it is).
-Maybe your mom is kind, too (she is).
-Perhaps all grass is green (it's not).
-Maybe all dogs are soft (they're not).

 </section><section data-markdown>